 Murasu Anjal was built on sheer hard work and vision

-“It was a day just like any other in late 1990s, I was alone in the corridor of Hotel Residency near Vani Mahal in Chennai.
+“It was a day just like any other in the late 1990s, I was alone in the corridor of Hotel Residency near Vani Mahal in Chennai.
 After knocking on a room door, I was expecting to see an elderly person open it.
-I was startled when a smartly dressed young man, few years elder than me, opening the door and welcoming me in.
-I double checked the room number and asked his name again, he smiled at me and said “Venkat, you have come to the right place”.
+I was startled when a smartly dressed young man, a few years elder than me, opening the door and welcoming me in.
+I double-checked the room number and asked his name again, he smiled at me and said “Venkat, you have come to the right place”.
 And that’s how I met Muthu Nedumaran for the first time!

 Since early computers supported only select Latin characters, often called ASCII, a non-Latin language software developer those days had to be a linguist, calligrapher, kernel programmer and an evangelist.
 Why?